typegoose/typegoose/.github/Notes to Maintainers.md

 ## How to Merge

-* If its is just one commit that is just a fix or a hotfix, use FF
+* If its is just one commit that is just a fix or a hotfix, use Squash-Merge
 * If it is a larger Branch (like a release) use merge --no-ff

 ## When to make a Version